Pavlodar: Economy

 The largest local industries are aluminum, industrial chemicals, and farm machinery.
 An oil refinery was completed in 1978.
 In 2012 Polish rolling stock manufacturer Pesa Bydgoszcz announced its intentions to build a tram assembly plant in Pavlodar in conjunction with the city's plans to buy up to 100 new trams from the manufacturer to shore up its aging public transport infrastructure.
 The pharmaceutical company Romat is based in Pavlodar.

 Sports

-FC Irtysh is a Kazakh football club based at the Central Stadium in Pavlodar.
+FC Irtysh was a Kazakh football club based at the Central Stadium in Pavlodar.
 Another notable club formerly based in Pavlodar, FC Energetik, has since relocated to Ekibastuz.

 The Chess Federation of Pavlodar organizes frequent citywide competitions such as «Pavlodar Open 2007» and «The Pavlodar Regional Cup», a fast chess competition.
 Several FIDE masters, and grandmasters including Rinat Zhumabayev, Pavel Kotsur, Yuri Nikitin Vladimir Grebenshikov, and Yelena Ankudinova, participate regularly in the events.

-Ice hockey team Irtysh play in Nur-Sultan Ice Palace (capacity 2, 800).
+Ice hockey team Irtysh play in Nur-Sultan Ice Palace (capacity 2,800).
 Pavlodar hockey players were the champions of Kazakhstan three times in the row in the seasons 2012/2013, 2013/2014 and 2014/2015.